 Many travelers love that Darjeeling offers a peaceful landscape.
+You won’t find yoga ashrams here, but Buddhist monasteries and sitting above the clouds lends to a lot of relaxing.
 Even though the roads and staircases leading to busy markets and the honking of jeep taxis letting you know to jump out of the way, Darjeeling is still feels more relaxed than other parts of India.

 Contents for Darjeeling Travel Guide

 - 1 Darjeeling Travel Guide (Video)

 - 2 15 Best Things to Do in Darjeeling

 - 3 Upper Darjeeling

 - 5 What to Eat in Darjeeling